 - Smug Snake: He's pretty certain that he'll be able to beat Bond at poker.
 He doesn't, making him a dime store Le Chiffre.

-Le Chiffre's girlfriend.
+Le Chiffre's girlfriend and accomplice.

 - And Your Little Dog, Too!: Obanno threatens to chop off her hand with a machete if Le Chiffre doesn't give his money back.